Defective Cribs and Baby Beds

 The No. 1 cause of injury was falls, and the most frequently injured body part was the head, followed by the face, internal organ injuries, bruises and cuts.

-From 2009-2011, the CPSC reports 336 children died (an average of 112 each year) in association with nursery product use.
+In a recent two-year period, the CPSC reports 336 children died (an average of 112 each year) in association with nursery product use.
 Cribs, mattresses, bassinets, cradles, play yards, play pens and infant carriers were associated with a staggering 87 percent of all deaths.

 Cribs and mattresses alone were associated with 138 deaths over that three-year period.
 In many cases, the death was attributed to unsafe, fluffy bedding inside the crib.
 About 17 percent of deaths were the cause of a number of crib-related defects, including: